About development coordination disorder (DCD)

 - Talk with your child’s teachers about an individual learning plan to support your child’s learning.

-Physical activity for children with DCD
+Physical activity for children and teenagers with DCD

 Children and teenagers with development coordination disorder (DCD) often avoid physical activity because they feel they aren’t ‘good’ at it.
 This means that they’re more likely to develop health issues like poor cardiovascular health and obesity.